 You can use the tunnel encryption feature to encrypt data that needs to be transmitted to a private network, through a public network which does not support the protocol of the private network.
 This feature is available in vSZ-H and vSZ-E.

 - 1. Go to Services & Profiles > Tunnels and Ports. - 2.
-Select the Tunnel Encryption (vSZ-D) tab.
+Select the Tunnel Encryption(DP) tab.

-The Tunnel Encryption (vSZ-D) page appears.
+The Tunnel Encryption (DP) page appears.